-In the last year, the concept of “product-led” growth has been making the rounds in the SaaS community.
-Big boys like Calendly, Dropbox, Slack, and Zoom have been spearheading the movement by using product-led onboarding strategy to skyrocket their growth.
+In the last few years, the concept of “product-led” growth has been making the rounds in the SaaS community.
+Big boys like Calendly, Dropbox, Slack, and Zoom have been spearheading the movement by using product-led strategies to skyrocket their growth.

 It’s a simple concept: